r0kk3rz/droid-config-f5321/sparse/boot/flashing-README.txt

 NOTE: If flashing does not succeed, you might have missing fastboot binary or it is too old.
-Many distros include andoid-tools package, but that might not be new enough to support Xperia X flashing.
+Many distros include andoid-tools package, but that might not be new enough to support Xperia X Compact flashing.

 Installation commands for some linux distributions:
 * Ubuntu: sudo apt-get install android-tools-fastboot